 College Counselors are each responsible for guiding approximately 180 students (45 per grade level) through the college application process in individual and group sessions.

-Advisers contribute to counselor letters of recommendation and collaborate with counselors on recommending course options to help students meet their long-term goals.
+Advisors contribute to counselor letters of recommendation and collaborate with counselors on recommending course options to help students meet their long-term goals.